Straight Stick Review – The Best New Golf Training Aid?

 7 Iron Swing Speed Chart

-For your convenience, we have included the chart below to approximate your 7 iron swing speed.
-Keep in mind that this number will be significantly different than your driver swing speed.
+For your convenience, we have included the chart below to approximate your 7 iron club speed.
+Keep in mind that this number will be significantly different than your driver speed.
 As an example, a professional golfer who swings their driver 120 mph typically swings their 7 iron between 90-95 mph!

 Carry Distance of 7 iron